arvigeus/AZ-204/Questions/Azure Cache for Redis.md

 - [ ] 10-milliseconds
 - [ ] seconds or milliseconds

-Answer: he expire time resolution is always 1 millisecond.
+Answer: The expire time resolution is always 1 millisecond.
 Expirations can be set using seconds or milliseconds precision, but the expire time resolution is always 1 millisecond.